everydaydigital/streamlit-custom-copy-buttons/README.md

 ```javascript
 <button id="copyButton" onclick="copyToClipboard()">📋</button>
 ```
 &nbsp;

-### The trick here, is that while we can’t just put Javascript anywhere we want in Streamlit - we can still access Javascript by using a separate html page embedded as an iframe.
+**The trick here, is that while we can’t just put Javascript anywhere we want in Streamlit - we can still access Javascript by using a separate html page embedded as an iframe.**

 &nbsp;
+### Setup Instructions
 1. Start off by hosting [copy.html](copy.html) somewhere on the same domain as your streamlit script (otherwise Streamlit will block the iframe content from being embedded).

 2. Create a Streamlit script to embed [copy.html](copy.html) as an iframe using st.markdown like this: